cchabalk/memexDomainRank/README.md

 The Deep Crawl Recommendation Engine (DCRE) supports domain discovery by recommending sites to deep crawl.
 It does this by computing analytics on the result of a broad crawl.
 A broad crawl typically captures O(hundreds of thousands to millions) of sites.
 This number is certainly more than a human can sort through to determine sites which may be of interest to a given domain.
 The DCRE system analyzes and ranks these sites.
 The highest ranked sites should be considered for additions to periodic deep crawls.

 # Input
 The user points the DCRE system at a directory of jl files.
 The jl files contain the results of a broad crawl.
-Each line is required to have a key named “url” which contains the url of a page.
-It is also required to have a key name “original_content” which contains the raw HTML of the captured page.
+Each line is required to have a key named “cleaned_url” which contains the url of a page.
+It is also required to have a key name “raw_content” which contains the raw HTML of the captured page.
 Input can consist of one or multiple jl files which can optionally be compressed into gz format.
 The python package smart_open is used to automatically determine the presence or absence of compression in each file.

 # Output